RafaelMoreira1180778/website/README.md

 This theme was made by [Radek Kozieł @panr](https://twitter.com/panr) and falls under the [MIT License](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md).

+Fair warning: the theme currently in use has diverged from the original one, with minor, quality of life, improvements.

 ## How to build and run

 You can run a development local webserver that will update whenever there is a file change by running `hugo server` at the root of the project.